 David Cheresh, PhD, Professor of Pathology.
 The Cheresh laboratory studies tumor angiogenesis and tumor cell invasion and metastasis.
 Most recently, Dr. Cheresh has identified a pathway of drug resistance leading to the development of cancer stem cells.
 Integrin αvβ3 was identified as a marker and driver of both resistance and stemness based on its ability to potentiate KRAS activation of NFkB.
 His group has developed a JAK2 inhibitor that is in late Phase 3.
 His recent paper in Nature Cell Biol describes a novel mechanism of resistant to EGFR inhibitors that involves integrin β3-KRAS- RalB3 complex.

 Ezra Cohen, MD, Professor of Medicine is a medical oncologist and expert in head and neck cancers.
-He is co-leader of the Solid Tumor Therapeutics Program (with Dr. Howell) and also directs the Cancer Center’s major immunotherapy program which includes translational and clinical studies of adaptive T-cell therapy, vaccines, immune modulators, and manipulation of the tumor microenvironment.
+He is co-leader of the Solid Tumor Therapeutics Program with Dr. Jeremy Rich, and also directs the Cancer Center’s major immunotherapy program which includes translational and clinical studies of adaptive T-cell therapy, vaccines, immune modulators, and manipulation of the tumor microenvironment.
 He is orchestrating clinical trials aimed at defining neoantigens in different cancer types with the goal of identifying immunogenic peptides that can be presented in the context of MHC class I and II.

 Pradipta Ghosh, MD, Associate Professor of Medicine.
 The Ghosh lab investigates how rheostats serve as critical hubs within the pathologic signaling networks that drive most malignancies.
 Dr. Ghosh has helped identify nodes at which multiple signal pathways converge upon the multi-modular rheostat proteins which shape entire disease networks via modulation of trimeric G proteins.
 She has discovered novel interfaces assembled at the crossroads of G protein and growth factor signaling pathways, and assessed their significance as potential therapeutic targets.

-J. Silvio Gutkind, PhD, Professor, Department of Pharmacology, Associate Director for Basic Science.
+J. Silvio Gutkind, PhD, Professor of Pharmacology, Associate Director for Basic Science.
 The Gutkind lab focuses on the study of growth-promoting signal transduction pathways, the nature of the dysregulated signaling networks in cancer, and on the use of genomic, proteomic, and system biology approaches to study cancer initiation and progression.
 The lab is now investigating the effectiveness and mechanism of action of PI3K/mTOR inhibitors for oral cancer prevention and treatment, as single agents and as part of novel signal transduction-based co-targeting strategies.

 Trey Ideker, PhD, Professor of Medicine.
 Dr. Ideker is Co-Director of the Cancer Genomics and Networks program at Moores Cancer Center, and also Director of the San Diego Center for Systems Biology, which has a major cancer research component.
 His is an expert in the analysis of Big Data and research in his laboratory focuses on mapping the molecular networks underlying cancer and using these networks to guide the development of novel therapies and diagnostics.

-Paul Insel, MD, Professor of Pharmacology and Medicine.
+Professor of Pharmacology and Medicine.
 Dr. Insel is Director of the UCSD Medical Scientist (MD/PhD) Training Program.
 Dr. Insel studies G-protein-coupled receptors (GPCRs) and their signaling mechanisms in malignant cells with the goal of identifying previously unrecognized regulators of cell function and novel therapeutic targets.
 Studies of GPCR expression, signaling and responses pancreatic cancer cells and pancreatic cancer-associated fibroblasts have recently identified several GPCRs as potential therapeutic targets for in this disease.

-Catriona Jamieson, MD, PhD, Associate Professor of Medicine.
+Catriona Jamieson, MD, PhD, Professor of Medicine.
 Dr. Jamieson is Director of the CIRM Alpha Stem Cell Clinic and Chief of the Division of Regenerative Medicine.
 She is also co-director of the Cancer Center’s Hematological Malignancies Program.
 She is a stem cell biologist and clinically active hematologist whose interest is in the events involved in the reprogramming of hematopoietic cell progenitors into self-renewing leukemia stem cells.
 Recent studies revealed that RNA splicing of pro-survival BCL2 family genes and ADAR1-mediated RNA editing functions are disrupted in leukemic progenitors.
 Her work has led to the discovery of small molecule and monoclonal antibody therapeutic inhibitors that are now being tested in clinical trials for three different hematologic malignancies.

-Michael Karin, PhD, Professor, Pharmacology.
+Michael Karin, PhD, Professor of Pharmacology.
 Dr. Karin is an expert on NFkB pathway signaling and cellular responses to stress and inflammation.
 His laboratory is elucidating how inflammatory cytokines drive malignant transformation and the progression of tumors, and the details of how signaling pathways activated by such cytokines operate.
 Recent discoveries include the finding of a key role of B cells as regulators of response to chemotherapy in prostate cancer.